idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/step04a.md

-We can run the various combinations of first/second order elements, active/deactivated volumetric locking correction, and levels of refinement andplot the resulting data.
+We can run the various combinations of first/second order elements, active/deactivated volumetric locking correction, and levels of refinement and plot the resulting data.

-Note that you can override input file parmeters from the commandline!
-That means you can runn all the cases plotted below using these commands:
+Note that you can override input file parameters from the command line!
+That means you can run all the cases plotted below using these commands:

 ```
 ../../tensor_mechanics-opt -i step04a.i GlobalParams/elem_type=QUAD4